 14. Additional Funds (3-Month Period After Opening): $7,500 to $12,000

-- This estimates your expenses during the first 3 months of operation, including payroll costs (excluding any wage or salary paid to you), monthly technology fee, rent, and other miscellaneous expenses and required working capital.
+- This estimates your expenses during the first 3 months of operation, including payroll costs (excluding any wage or salary paid to you), Local Marketing Commitment, monthly technology fees, rent, and other miscellaneous expenses and required working capital.

-- This estimate is for a single unit franchise only; if you sign an Area Development Agreement, the estimated initial investment will increase by the aggregate initial franchise fees for each Center to be developed (excluding the first Center).
+- This estimate is for a single unit franchise only; if you sign an ADA, the estimated initial investment will increase by the aggregate initial franchise fees for each Center to be developed (excluding the first Center).

 - These figures are estimates based on the past experience of the franchisor’s principals in opening and operating BrainChild Education Centers, and the franchisees in opening and operating Best in Class Education Centers.
 You may have additional expenses starting your Center.

 - Your costs will depend on a variety of factors, including: how closely you follow the franchisor’s methods and procedures; your management skills, experience, and knowledge; the local real estate market; the prevailing wage rate; competition; and the sales level achieved during the initial period.